Olsen OK Hunting Knife

 Olsen sheath.
 Photo by Chuck Hawks.

-Like the other American made Olsen hunting knives I have seen, mine has a heavy duty blade, full length/width/thickness tang, brass single hilt (finger guard) and a two-piece wooden handle.
+Like the other American made Olsen hunting knives I have seen, it has a heavy duty blade, full length/width/thickness tang, brass single hilt (finger guard) and a two-piece wooden handle.
 The slightly hollow ground, mirror polished blade is 4" long, made from 3/16" tempered carbon steel stock and tapered for its full length.
 The curved brass hilt is soldered to the blade.
 The handle and grips, which look to me like rosewood, are the typical Olsen curved shape.
 (See photo above.)
 There is a hole for a lanyard in the end of the handle.

 This knife is a pleasure to hold and use.
 It balances about 1-1/4" behind the base of the blade and the handle shape, flat sides with enough belly to fit the curve of the fingers of the cutting hand, is very comfortable.
 The back of the handle curves downward at the butt for firm retention.
 It is easy to grip, even with bloody fingers (as when dressing game), and provides excellent cutting leverage.